On-Site Clinics

 - For budgeting purposes, the fixed costs are amortized over the number of sorties flown.
 The sortie operating cost of the airplane must then be added to this amount.

-It may be possible to find partial sponsorship to offset some of the cost as well, thereby reducing the per-sortie cost to each participant.
-Perhaps the host facility, or the FAA, or your State Division of Aeronautics, or a local aviation insurance company would be interested in sponsorship.
+It may be possible to find partial sponsorship to offset some of the cost as well, thereby reducing the per-sortie cost for each participant.
+Perhaps the host facility, or the FAA, or your State Division of Aeronautics, or a local aviation insurance company or fuel provider would be interested in sponsorship.

 Other Considerations